A Cultural Golden Age

 The size and number of the figures in a grave depended on the rank of the deceased – not everyone, including many emperors, had the influence or resources to commission terracotta grave goods on the same scale as the famed Qin dynasty terracotta army, made for the first emperor, Qin Shi Huang.
 However, the tradition remained popular throughout the ranks of Tang society, with the new advancements in pottery-making allowing for the mass production of mingqi which allowed even the poor to include them in their burials.
 As a result, from the Tang dynasty in particular, a substantial array of surviving examples of differing size and quality have fortunately been discovered, and can be found today in museums and private collections.

 These figures were modelled in terracotta using different moulds and fired in kilns with low temperatures.
 Once the clay pieces were dry enough they were joined together and sometimes attached to a flat rectangular base.
-Figures’ heads were always modelled separately and joined together before firing: this allowed to vary identical statuettes by attaching the heads at different angles.
+Figures’ heads were always modelled separately and joined together before firing: this allowed for variety between identical statuettes by attaching the heads at different angles.

 Glazed and Unglazed Pottery